 Alanya offers travelers excellent beaches, marvelous caves, historical monuments, and adventures of all sorts.
 Alanya is also a living town that opens its welcoming arms to travelers of all ages.

-Editor's note: In light of the February 2023 earthquake that devastated Turkey and Syria, Trip101 urges you to be apprised of the latest news if you have any urgent plans to travel to the country.
-Please note that some bookings and services may not be available at this moment.
+In light of the February 2023 earthquake that devastated Turkey and Syria, Trip101 urges you to be apprised of the latest news if you have any plans to travel to Eastern Turkey.
+Other parts of the country remain open to travelers.

 Get Trip101 in your inbox